kemaldahha/machine-learning-course/week_1_notes.md

 ## 1.3 [Supervised Machine Learning](https://github.com/DataTalksClub/machine-learning-zoomcamp/blob/master/01-intro/03-supervised-ml.md)

-What is supervised Machine Learning?

-Regression, Classification, Ranking

 In the cars example in [1.1](#11-introduction-to-machine-learning) we provided the data and the target variable and the ML model learns the patterns in the data.
 These patterns can than be used to generalize to new samples.
 In e-mail spam example in [1.2](#12-ml-vs-rule-based-systems), we did exactly the same.
 When the target variable is given, this is known as _Supervised Machine Learning_.

 The _feature matrix_ is a twodimensional array in which the rows are our observations or _samples_ and the columns are _features_.
 It is designated with $\mathbf{X}$.
 The _target_ is a vector designated with $\mathbf{y}$. $\mathbf{X}$ is our input and $\mathbf{y}$ is our output.